mlange-42/modo/docs/content/guide/scripts.md

 - `post-build`: runs after `build`.
 - `post-run`: runs after `build` as well as `test`.

-Each of those takes an array of bash commands.
+Each of those takes an array of bash scripts.
-Each bash command can be comprised of multiple lines.
+Each bash script can be comprised of multiple commands.

 Here is an example that runs `mojo doc` before builds and tests: